10 Hidden Cherry Blossom Spots in Tokyo

 But for those who wish to enjoy cherry blossoms in calm and peaceful atmosphere, there are still places which are lesser-known among tourists.

 In this article, I would like to introduce some of the greatest hidden spots for cherry blossom viewing in Tokyo.
-They might be known by locals, yet they are much less busy than most of the popular cherry blossom spots in Tokyo.
+They might be known by locals, yet still lesser known among tourists, and quieter than most of the popular cherry blossom spots in Tokyo.

 So let’s take a look 🙂